ho-henry-senior/neovim/docs/tooling.md

 - Missing `terraform` or `terraform-ls`: Terraform formatting or LSP support will be unavailable.
 - Missing `harper-ls`: prose and spell/style LSP checks for Markdown and text buffers will be unavailable.
 - Missing `dotnet` or `csharp-ls`: C# LSP and .NET test support will be unavailable.
+- Missing or broken Python project venv: Python tests may be discovered but fail at runtime because project dependencies cannot import.
 - Missing Copilot auth: AI mappings load, but Copilot suggestions and Copilot Chat will not be usable.